willybeans/Teacher_app/README.md

   #### Issues
   - Pick an unassigned issue that you think you can accomplish, add a comment that you are attempting to do it.
   - Feel free to propose issues that aren’t described!
 Get the okay that it is inline with the project goals before working.
+  - Keep in mind that all code should be compliant to the proper es-lint rules laid out in the `eslintrc.js` file

   ### Project Liscence:
   GPL